-The tens and hundreds should never be referred as an individual digit; they must always have a reference to the tens and hundreds place value.
+The tens and hundreds should never be referred as an individual digit; they must always have a reference to the tens, hundreds and thousands place value.

 If children are struggling take them back to earlier methods.
 Use dienes alongside the column method so children can visually see the relationship - this is key for renaming.